Eleven-Miles/instagram/README.md

 In order for the Instagram authentication process to work, you must setup a Facebook App with support for basic instagram display permissions.
 Once generated, add your `INSTAGRAM_CLIENT_ID` & `INSTAGRAM_CLIENT_SECRET` values to your project's `.env` file (or ENV vars depending on your setup) in order to succesfully complete authentication.

+Within the Facebook App, you will need to add all site urls (local, uat & live) to the `Valid OAuth redirect URIs` field within the `Client OAuth Settings` section of the Instagram app settings.
+The format should be: `https://{your-site-url}/auth/instagram/callback`.
+This is the url that the application will pass to Instagram to both validate and redirect back to which is then picked up in the `/auth/instagram/callback` route and ACF options page.

+You can also place this same url value in the `Deauthorize` field although this callback is not currently used in this integration.

+Once this has been completed, you must then add all Instagram accounts that this integration will use (multiple are supported i.e. via a multi-site setup) to the `User Token Generator` section.
+This will take you through to the Facebook app roles page and at the bottom there is a section called `Instagram Testers`, here you can add Instagram account by their Instagram username.
+Once added, the Instagram account holder will need to logging to the Instagram website (not supported yet in the app), go to their settings, click on `Apps and websites` and then click `Tester invitations` and accept the invitation from `Tilda Feed`.

 ## Setup

 Must be used with ACF and is design to work with an existing custom admin settings/options page to be setup similar, using the [`NanoSoup\Nemesis\ACF\BaseFields`](https://github.com/NanoSoup/Nemesis) package as per the example below.